 The primary reason for my initial dislike of the game was its entire premise.
 I wasn't really into the whole "you are alone, now explore a huge spaceship without any characters and fight monsters" kind of thing.
-I'm actually still not into this.
-And that's a solid proof of this game's greatness: nothing in its premise interested me, and yet I found myself addicted to it so badly that I needed a serious break (I didn't touch the game for two weeks at one point).
+Even now, first-person shooters involving respawning monsters is hardly my favorite genre.
+I generally prefer games set in less claustrophobic environments and featuring more talkative NPCs.
+And that's a solid proof of this game's greatness: very little in its premise interested me, and yet I found myself addicted to it so badly that I needed a serious break (I didn't touch the game for two weeks at one point).

 Of course it wouldn't be the same without the fantastic level design.
 The space ship Von Braun, on which you will spend most of the game, is a magnificent piece of work.
 It is "alive" in the sense that it doesn't feel artificial at all.
 Sure, you'll see upgrade stations and other weird places "just for the game", but the overall feeling is that you are in a real location.
 The high amount of items for everyday use, their placement, the layout of the rooms, graphical detail - all this adds an incredible feeling of realism.
 The game's environments magically draw you into themselves.
 That is the chief reason for the game's extreme atmosphere.

 Moving on to that: this game creates a unique environment that mesmerizes the player thanks to its impeccable level design and general artistic appreciation of the macabre.
 Granted, System Shock 2 is not entirely horror-themed, it lacks setpieces, and personally I found the atmosphere of the previous title somewhat more convincing; but even so, the game is guaranteed to glue you to the computer screen just because it draws you into its world and never lets go.